SUMIF with OR (Table of Contents)

 SUMIF is one of the functions which is very much useful to find the totals of similar values.
 It reduces the time when we are working with a large amount of data and need to calculate the sum of values of similar nature data.
 SUMIF is a combination of SUM and IF functions.
 SUMIF function will perform SUM(addition) when the IF condition satisfies.
 It is very easy to apply.

 Syntax of the SUMIF function

 - Range – A range of cells on which the criteria or condition is to be applied.
 The range can include a number, cell references, and names as well.

 - Criteria – It is the condition in the form of number, expression, or text that defines which cells will be added.

 - Sum_range – These are actual cells to sum.
 If omitted, cells specified in a range are used.

 How to Use SUMIF with OR Criteria in Excel?

 Let’s understand how to use SUMIF with OR Function in Excel using some examples.

 SUMIF with OR – Example #1

 Consider a table having the sales data of companies A, B, and C for products X, Y, and Z.

-In the above screenshot, we can observe the sales of products X, Y and Z are given.
-Now we need to calculate the sum of sales of X in all the three companies A, B, and C.
+In the above screenshot, we can observe the sales of products X, Y, and Z. Now, we need to calculate the sum of sales of X in all three companies A, B, and C.

 First, select a cell where we want the results of the sum of ‘X’ sales, then apply the function and select the range.

 Last, we need to select the sum_range; here, sales is the range which we need to add whenever the product is X; hence select the sales range from C2:C12 as shown in the below screenshot.

 The sum of sales of X across all the three companies is 11166.

 Similarly, we can find the sales of Y and Z also.